calvin-sg/calvin-sg.github.io/README.md

 # showcase-calvin.github.io
 ## Link to site: [lcalvin.com/diving](https://lcalvin.com/diving)
 Reminiscing my vacation photos... in a beautiful HTML/CSS landing page.
-No Wordpress or Jekyll template required!
+Using Github pages, no Wordpress or Jekyll template required!

 Improvements:
 1. Made use of lazy loading to significantly reduce content jumping as element loads